amunnelly/portfolio/src/blog/accuracy.md

 In the example above, where everything is classified as `not-dog`, `precision` stays about the same, but `recall` falls through the floor, indicating the flaw in the methodology.

 It seems a subtle point, but consider an example other than `dogs` and `not-dogs`.
 Consider a classification not of animals, but viruses.
 The amount of viruses in the air is very low, existing in the same ratio as `dogs` to `not-dogs` in the world.
 But reader, consider what happens if you take a virus like [Ebola](https://www.cdc.gov/vhf/ebola/index.html) or [Marburg](https://www.cdc.gov/vhf/marburg/index.html), and your classifier classifies it as `negative` when it should have been classified `positive` - what then?
-What use your `accuracy` then, when Death mounts his pale horse to gather his harvest?
+What use your `accuracy` then, when Death mounts his pale horse to gather his grisly harvest?